 Lido is one of the few areas in Venice that accommodates cars.
 Aside from being generally more convenient, it also makes it more accessible for travelers with mobility issues, who struggle with the pedestrian lanes and ferries of the main islands.

-Stay In Lido Di Venezia If You are planning a relaxing beach vacation rather than a sightseeing city break; You have mobility issues that make the car-free main islands difficult to get around; Sightseeing around Venice is not your priority; You are attending the Venice Film Festival; this is not your first-time visiting Venice;
+Stay In Lido Di Venezia If You want a relaxing beach vacation; You have mobility issues that make the car-free main islands difficult to get around; You are attending Venice Film Festival;

-Best places to stay in Venice in Lido Di Venezia:
+Best places to stay in Venice in Lido Di Venezia for first-timers:

-Mestre along with Santa Croce is one of the best area to stay in Venice with a car because it has cheaper car parkings and cheaper accommodations, as well as you can reach Venice within a short journey by public transport.
-Mestre is also the best place to stay near Venice on a budget because hotels in Mestre are much cheaper than in Venice.
+Mestre along with Santa Croce is one of the best places to stay in Venice with a car because it has cheaper car parkings and accommodations, and well-connected by bus, making it a great base to take a day trip to Venice island.

 Whilst most of the iconic Venetian attractions are on the famous islands, Mestre also has its share of things to see and do.
 Forte Marghera dates back to the 1800s and makes for a particularly unique art gallery and events space.